Self Assessment

 Measure Your Bust

 Stand straight with arms at your sides.
-Wrap the tape around the fullest part of your bust, across the nipple line.
-Keep the tape parallel to the floor and snug but not tight.
-Record this number.
+Wrap the tape around the fullest part of your chest, usually across the nipple line.
+Keep the tape parallel to the floor and let it rest lightly on your body without squeezing.
+Write down the number in inches.

 3